kkr36/arxiv-browser/README.md

   Leave the dialog's key field blank and the dev-server proxy attaches the key server-side — it never reaches client code.
 Alternatively (and necessarily in the Chrome extension, which has no dev server), paste the key into the dialog; it is then sent as `X-API-Key` directly to `api.semble.so` (their `/xrpc` API serves open CORS) and, if you tick "Remember key", kept in your browser's localStorage.

 Use **Resume session** in the top bar to upload an HTML export and continue from its exploration graph.
-HTML files exported by older versions can be imported node-only, but they did not contain enough structured data to restore edges.
+Current HTML exports restore structured nodes and edges; older HTML exports are imported in a degraded mode that restores nodes and attempts to recover edges from the exported SVG layout.
 In the Chrome extension, file exports are saved under `paper-browser-sessions/` in your browser downloads folder.

 Both file exports work identically in the web app and the Chrome extension; Semble publishing routes through the extension's background worker when running as an extension.
 For development there is a mock mode — set `localStorage["arxiv-browser:semble-mock"] = "1"` and the publish flow runs against a fake backend, logging calls to `window.__sembleMockCalls`.

+The graph panel itself is interactive: nodes can be clicked to revisit a paper or author, dragged to adjust the layout, removed from the graph, and previewed by hover.
+Panel widths and moved node positions are kept in localStorage, and **Reset** restores the automatic graph layout for the current session.

 ## Chrome extension